dev-shalu/todoapp1/README.md

 # todoapp1
-using row, column, event listener
+using row, column, and event listener